tprasadtp/protonvpn-docker/README.md

 ## Installation

-- You can install DEB or RPM packages from releases.
+- Install DEB or RPM packages from releases.
-- Alternatively, you can clone this repository and run `sudo make install`
+- Alternatively, clone this repository and run `sudo make install`

 ## Usage